 If you do not receive a response you may report the issue to the New York City Housing Development Corporation (HDC) by email: firstname.lastname@example.org.
 Provide as much information about your situation as possible, including complete contact information.
 Someone from the HDC Compliance Unit will contact you.

 Yes.
 Anyone that meets the eligibility criteria is encouraged to apply to the StuyTown Lottery.
-You will not lose your spot on the PCVST Affordable Housing Lottery waitlist created in 2016 by applying.
-If factors that may have disqualified you from the 2016 lottery, such as total household income or household size, have changed, and your household is specifically seeking a 1- or 2-bedroom apartment at the advertised monthly rental rate, this lottery may be right for you.
+You will not lose your spot on the StuyTown Affordable Housing Lottery waitlists created in 2016 and 2017 by applying.
+If factors that may have disqualified you from the 2016 or 2017 lottery, such as total household income or household size, have changed, and your household is specifically seeking a 1- or 2-bedroom apartment at the advertised monthly rental rate, this lottery may be right for you.

 The waitlist from Spring 2019 remains active and all applicants should have received a status update via email or mail.
 If you would like to discuss your status please contact 212-253-3680.

 If you are interested in a different unit type, you should wait for one of our future lotteries.

 No. StuyTown Lottery is a separate system from NYC Housing Connect.
 You will need to create a new account with StuyTown Lottery.

 A valid email address is necessary to create a new account on the StuyTown Lottery project application.
 You will need a valid email address in order to recover forgotten passwords.
 StuyTown may also use your email address for future communication.